maurolepore/talk/research-with-github/research-with-github.md

   - Create a research organization to manage multiple projects.
   - Create an organization-wide webpage.
-  - Create private and public projects (folders) to store almost anything.
+  - Create private and public projects (fold ers) to store almost anything.
   - Create a project-specific webpage.
   - Add colleagues to your organization and organize them in teams to